KIT-CMS/XYHBBTauTauAnalysis-CROWN/README.md

-# TauAnalysis-CROWN
+# XYHBBTauTauAnalysis-CROWN

-The repository holding the CROWN configurations for tau related analyses
+The repository holding the CROWN configuration of the NMSSM X &rightarrow; YH &rightarrow; bb&tau;&tau; analysis.

 ## Available Configurations

-* `config.py` - The main configuration to be used for the Standard Model H->𝜏𝜏 Measurement.
-Works for all main final states (mt, et, tt, em, mm, ee)
+* `nmssm_config.py` - The main configuration to be used for the X &rightarrow; YH &rightarrow; bb&tau;&tau; search.
-* `tauembedding_tagandprobe.py` - Configuration used for the measurement of TagAndProbe Scale Factors for Electrons and Muons (available scopes are ee and mm)
-* `embedding_selection.py` - Configuration used for control plots of the Muon selection of Tau-Embedding

 ## Available Friend Configurations

 * `fastmtt.py` - Produce FastMTT friends

-* `nmssm_fake_factors.py` - Produce FakeFactor Friends for the NMSSM Analysis
+* `nmssm_fake_factors.py` - Produce fake factor friends for the NMSSM analysis